-Previous t fiscal year Fiscal year under review
+Previous fiscal year Fiscal year under review

-Category Fees for audit services (Million yen) Fees for non-audit services (Million yen) Fees for audit services (Million yen) Fees for non-audit services (Million yen)
+Category Fees for audit services (Millions of yen) Fees for non-audit services (Millions of yen) Fees for audit services (Millions of yen) Fees for non-audit services (Millions of yen)

-Reporting company 20 1 20 -
+Reporting company 20 - 20 -

 Consolidated subsidiaries - - - -

 Total 20 - 20 -

-B. Fees paid to other accountants belonging to the same network as the certified public accountants, etc. (excluding A.)
+- B. Fees paid to other accountants belonging to the same network as the certified public accountants, etc. (excluding A.) Not applicable. - C. Details of other major fees for audit and attestation services Not applicable.

-- C. Details of other major fees for audit and attestation services Not applicable. - D. Policy on determination of audit fees
+D. Policy on determination of audit fees